-Under Oregon law, graywater includes shower and bath wastewater, bathroom sink water, kitchen sink wastewater and laundry wastewater.
-Graywater does not include toilet or garbage wastes, or wastewater contaminated by soiled diapers.
+Under Oregon law, graywater includes wastewater discharged from showers and bathtubs, bathroom sinks, kitchen sinks and laundry machines.
+Graywater does not include toilet discharge, garbage wastes (kitchen sinks with garbage disposal units) or wastewater contaminated by soiled diapers.

 Graywater can be contaminated with organic matter, suspended solids or potentially pathogenic microorganisms.
 However, if appropriately collected and handled, graywater can be safely reused for flushing toilets and urinals as well as irrigating certain trees and plants.
 Reuse of graywater reduces the demand on other sources of water, such as potable water, surface water and groundwater.

 Oregon recognizes three types of graywater

 - Type 1: Untreated graywater or graywater that has passed through a physical process to remove solids, fats, oils and grease.

 - Type 2: Graywater that has passed through some type of chemical or biological process, such as a wetland, to further reduce solids and organic matter.

 - Type 3: Type 2 graywater that is also disinfected.